(This post was last published on April 5th, 2017. We’ve updated it for accuracy and completeness.)

 - Run and manage business by yourself to eliminate costs of payroll

-When you’re first starting out, eCommerce allows you to avoid many of the large, upfront investments that traditional retail can incur.
-You can build out your business as your sales grow.
+When you’re first starting out, eCommerce allows you to avoid many of the large, upfront investments that traditional retail can incur – like a physical storefront, inventory, or payroll.
+With an online store, you can sequentially build out your business as your sales grow.

 An online presence allows you to provide more information about your products and services to your customers.
 A branded site especially gives sellers a place to provide key content to customers.